mosman7/Docker/README.md

 - `docker rm (id)`: Removes a container.
 - `docker ps -a`: Lists all the running containers.
 -
-- docker exec -it idhereok bash: The exec command is used to interact with already running containers on the Docker host.
+- `docker exec -it (id) bash`: The exec command is used to interact with already running containers on the Docker host.
 It allows you to start a session within the default directory of the container.
-- docker stop containeridhere: Stops a running container(it does save changes).
+- `docker stop (id)`: Stops a running container(it does save changes).
-- docker rm containeridhere -f: Completely removes a container.
+- `docker rm (id) -f`: Completely removes a container.

 ## Create website task
 1. In vscode create a file `index.html`